The key signs of teething molars in a 1-year-old include irritability, drooling, swollen gums, chewing, and temporary changes in sleep or appetite.

 Differentiating Teething Symptoms from Illnesses

-It’s easy to confuse symptoms like irritability or mild fever with common childhood illnesses during teething periods.
+It’s easy to confuse symptoms like irritability, drooling, or appetite changes with common childhood illnesses during teething periods.
 Understanding what’s normal for teething versus signs that require medical attention is critical.

 Persistent diarrhea or vomiting should not be attributed solely to teething either—they often indicate infections or other health issues needing evaluation.